Quickstart

 Pick the right policy

-novelThreatPolicy controls what happens on a cache + registry miss:
+novelThreatPolicy controls what check() does when both the cache and the registry miss:

 | Value | Behavior on miss | Cost |